betaiotazeta/AutoShiftPlanner/docs/index.md

 1. You need to have **Java** which you can find [here](https://java.com)
 1. Click "download application" (at the top of the screen)
-1. Download the latest file named: AutoShiftPlanner-X.X.X-jar-with-dependencies.jar
+1. Download the latest file named: AutoShiftPlanner-X.X.X-jar-with-dependencies.jar (e.g. AutoShiftPlanner-0.2.0-jar-with-dependencies.jar)
-1. Double click the icon or type "java -jar filename" in a terminal
+1. Double click the icon or type "java -jar AutoShiftPlanner-X.X.X-jar-with-dependencies.jar" in a terminal (or the Command Prompt)
+1. How to open the Command Prompt in Windows: click Start, scroll down and expand the “Windows System” folder, click “Command Prompt”

 * * *